paketo-buildpacks/paketo-website/content/docs/howto/php.md

 {{< /code/copyable >}}

 ### Configure server admin for HTTPD
-The server admin in the `httpd` case can be overrwritten from the default of `admin@localhost` via the `BP_PHP_SERVER_ADMIN` environment variable at build-time.
+The server admin in the `httpd` case can be overridden from the default of `admin@localhost` via the `BP_PHP_SERVER_ADMIN` environment variable at build-time.